dulhaver/erpnext_how-to-s/backup_n_restore.md

 `DROP DATABASE [db_name];`
 _(this can take a while to finish)_

+4. check the database is gone with
+`SHOW DATABASES;`

-4. log out from mysql
+5. log out from mysql
 `exit`

-5. restore from sql file with files
+6. restore from sql file with files

 ```
 cd ~/frappe-bench
 bench mariadb
 bench --site [site_name] restore --with-public-files [/path/to/file.tar] --with-private-files [/path/to/file.tar] [/path/to/file.sql]
 ```